Pavel-Vovk/pluginsTestAnnotations/README.md

 # pluginsTestAnnotations
-The annotation works based on the two Environment Variables:
+The annotations works based on the two Environment Variables:

-AUTOMATION_TESTS_CONTEXT_RUN
+- AUTOMATION_TESTS_CONTEXT_RUN

-PLUGIN_VERSION
+- PLUGIN_VERSION
 ## Using in code

 This is example an annotation using for E2E tests